 We live in a world that constantly pushes us to do more and chase more.
 And I’ve often found myself wrestling with the tension between embracing the responsibilities I’ve been given and pursuing the passions that motivate and excite me.
 It’s easy to look at someone else’s life and wish for a change, or feel like you’re not doing enough, no matter how hard you try.

 The purpose of this blog isn’t to tell you that you need to do more.
 Instead, it’s a reminder to thoughtfully establish your life on what matters most—the gospel.
-My hope is that as you read, you’ll be encouraged to pause and reflect on what it might look like to build your own life and home on the gospel.
-It is only when we are rooted and established in the right place that, not only can we endure the dry seasons, but we will also be able to thrive.
+My hope is that as you read, you’ll be inspired to pause and reflect on what it might look like to build your own life and home on the gospel - to thoughtfully establish the everyday.